Engraving a bracelet – 5 easy methods for everyone

 Disadvantages:

-• Not mobile – mostly only usable in workshops.
+• Not mobile – usually only usable in workshops.

-Method 5: Engraving a bracelet with a Cricut Maker
+Method 5: Engrave a bracelet with a Cricut Maker

-The Cricut Maker with engraving tip allows for easy engraving on flat, soft metal surfaces such as aluminum blanks.
-This method is particularly suitable for beginners who want to personalize their bracelet – although there are limitations regarding material and shape.
+The Cricut Maker with an engraving tip allows for simple engravings on flat, soft metal surfaces such as aluminum blanks.
+This method is particularly suitable for beginners who want to personalize their bracelet – however, with limitations in material and shape.

 Required tools & materials: